 - Online video channels that generate money

 Digital assets are like “real world” assets because they can pass to people you designate through your estate plan.
 Laws covering digital property, social media, and search engine rules are evolving.
 As a result, getting access to digital assets and digitally encoded financial information can be a problem for people other than the original owner.
-That’s good for security but bad when you’re trying to inventory and control online assets of someone who passed away.
+That’s good for security but bad when you’re trying to inventory and control the online assets of someone who passed away.

 What Problems Might My Family Face With My Digital Assets?